susom/ema_assistant/README.md

             "schedule-offset-override-event":"baseline_arm_1",       //
             "text-message":"Please feel out this survey",
-            "text-reminder1-message":"This is your first reminder to fill out this survey", "text-reminder2-message":"This is your last reminder to fill out this survey" }
+            "text-reminder1-message":"This is your first reminder to fill out this survey", "text-reminder2-message":"This is your last reminder to fill out this survey", "cell-phone-field": "cell_phone",
+            "cell-phone-event": "baseline_event_1"
+        }
     ],
     "schedules": [